 Plan for about 2 full hours at Omega Mart – plus as all Meow Wolf experiences – it’s great to visit multiple times to see what new things you find and solve the mysteries.

 4. Local Life at Fergusons Downtown

 And while at Fergusons, bring an appetite after shopping because next door is the Vegas Test Kitchen.
-VTK was designed during the pandemic to build a home and and be a creative outlet for the talented chefs in our community.
-An every changing lineup of chefs experimenting with new concepts – what’s not to love!
+VTK was designed during the pandemic to build a home and be a creative outlet for the talented chefs in our community.
+An ever-changing lineup of chefs experimenting with new concepts – what’s not to love?